NoahY/q2a-buddypress/README.rst

 --------
 - replace @username mentions with links to buddypress user profiles
 - adds questions, answers and comments to the activity feed
-- integration may be deactivated via admin page
+- optionally replaces usernames with display names
+- adds Buddypress profile box to user profile page

 ------------